-Plane crashes, burns at small Southern California airport
+4 killed in plane crash at Southern California airfield

-An airplane crashed and burned at a small Southern California airfield on Wednesday, authorities said.
+CORONA, Calif.
+(AP) - Four people were killed Wednesday in the crash of a small airplane at a Southern California airfield, authorities said.

-The plane went down shortly after noon at Corona Municipal Airport, about 40 miles (64 kilometers) east of Los Angeles, Corona police said in social media post.
+The plane went down at Corona Municipal Airport, about 40 miles (64 kilometers) east of Los Angeles, Corona police said in a social media post.

-Firefighters found the plane burning in brush on the east side of the airport.
+Firefighters found the plane burning in brush on the east side of the airport, not far from one end of the runway.

-Authorities were working on determining how many people were aboard the aircraft.
+Four fatalities were confirmed, the Corona Fire Department said in Twitter post.

+The aircraft crashed under unknown circumstances and the Federal Aviation Administration and National Transportation Safety Board will investigate, FAA spokesman Ian Gregor said.

 The airport was closed to flights after the crash.